claygiffin/100-coaches-site/src/pages/contact/index.md

 lede: >
   100 Coaches strives to bring together a curated selection of the world's leading business thinkers, practitioners and coaches making it easier to find the solutions you need.
-Below is a selection of our coaching and consulting offerings, please reach out so that we can help find the solution that is right for you.
+Below is a small selection of our outstanding coaching and consulting offering.
+Please reach out so that we can help find the solution that is right for you.
 email: info@100coaches.com
 phone: 212.877.4277
 services: